Cohort Retention, Persistence & Graduation

 24%

-Source: IPEDS, 2020.
+Source: IPEDS, 2022.

-Note: The Fall 2019 rate was reported to IPEDS in Spring 2021.
+Note: The Fall 2021 rate will be reported in Spring 2023.

 The majority of the University of Arizona Global Campus bachelor's degree seeking students have had prior college experience, and therefore are not represented in the definition of first-time, full-time bachelor's degree seeking students included on the College Navigator website.
 Therefore, we present Annual Cohort rates which includes retention, graduation and persistence data for all students (first-time, transfer, and part-time) who matriculate to the University.
 Retention, graduation, and persistence data are available by degree level, and student characteristics.